AndresSalomon1990/podcast-channel/README.md

 This is a landing page for a Podcast Channel about technology.

-Is made with HTML5 and CSS3.
+Is made with HTML5 and CSS3 (with Sass).